Toward a unified theory for common affine roots of general sets of multivariate polynomials: Results in linear algebra setting

 and let $T$ be the vector-space consisting of all possible $\vec{r}_h$ as well as $\vec{0}$. \\ If $i_h \in \{m_1, \ldots , m_k\}$ then by the very definition of the function $m$ we have $\vec{r}_h \ast \vec{c}_h \neq 0$ and consequently $\vec{r}_h \ast \vec{c}_h \neq \vec{0}$.
 If $i_h \notin \{m_1, \ldots , m_k\}$ then there exists a $j$ and an $m_u$, $u\in \{1, \ldots , k\}$ such that $\bar{\rho} (\vec{b}_{i_h} \ast \vec{b}^\prime_j)=m_u$ with $(i_h,j)$ OWB.
 It follows that $(\vec{r}_h \ast \vec{b}^\prime_j)\cdot \vec{c}_u \neq 0$ from which we deduce that $\vec{r}_h \ast \vec{c}_u \neq \vec{0}$.
 In conclusion for every non-zero element $\vec{r}_h$ of $T$ there exists a $\vec{c} \in D$ with $\vec{r}_h \ast \vec{c} \neq \vec{0}$.
 It follows that $\#{\mbox{Supp}}(D) \geq \dim T =\gamma$, and we are through. \end{proof}

 \begin{remark} For the purpose of the present paper the reader may think of ${\mathcal{B}}$ and ${\mathcal{B}}^\prime$ as the same basis.
-We note, that our results hold also in the general setting where ${\mathcal{B}}^\prime$ is any set, not necessarily a basis.
-In coding theory there are examples where the concept of one-way well-behaving gives better result than the symmetric concepts of well-behaving and weakly well-behaving pairs.
-We leave it for further research to possibly enhance the theory of the present paper to include structures over skew fields where possibly the one-way feature might be instrumental. \end{remark}
+We note, that our results hold also in the general setting where ${\mathcal{B}}^\prime$ is any set, not necessarily a basis. \end{remark}

 To address (II) at the level of linear algebra it is enough to combine~(\ref{eqdual}) with Forney's duality-lemmas from~\cite{forney94} which we now demonstrate.
 The concepts of puncturing and projection, respectively, are given as follows.
 Given a subspace $C \subseteq {\mathbb{F}}^n$ and $A \subseteq {\mathcal{I}}$ we write